by Banyan Fierer

 Starting homeopathic treatment

 Homeopathy is an effective and scientific system of healing which assists the natural tendency of the body to heal itself.
 It recognises that all symptoms of ill health are expressions of disharmony within the whole person and that it is the patient who needs treatment not the disease.
-As a new patient, you will be given the time and attentiveness to communicate the totaliity of your concerns and symptoms so the homeopath can properly prescrible the indicated remedy.
+As a new patient, you will be given the time and attentiveness to communicate the totality of your concerns and symptoms so the homeopath can properly prescribe the indicated remedy.

 What is homeopathy?

 Homeopathy is the practice of medicine that embraces a holistic, natural approach to the treatment of illness, looking at the person as a whole, rather than focusing on a diseased part or a labeled or diagnosed sickness.

 In 1796 a German doctor, Samuel Hahnemann, discovered a different approach to the cure of the sick which he called homeopathy (from the Greek words meaning 'similar suffering').
 Like Hippocrates two thousand years earlier he realized that there were

 two ways of treating ill health: the way of opposites and the way of similars.
 Take for example, a case of insomnia.
 The way of